 We support the browser versions listed in this guide for viewing and editing your site.
-Viewing or editing a site on older browser version could cause loading issues.
+Squarespace sites might load slowly on other versions.

-If you're experiencing loading issues on pages with small amounts of content while using an up-to-date browser, this could indicate an issue with your local network.
+If your site is loading slowly on pages with small amounts of content and your browser is up-to-date, there could be an issue with your local network.

 You can also troubleshoot this with a speed test.
 If your upload and download speeds are lower than what your Internet service provider has promised, contact them to see if there might be an issue.

-When a browser loads any page on your site, it first loads all the fonts that are set in the Style Editor, including custom Typekit fonts.
-If you have many different fonts, all of them must load before the page can appear in the browser.
+When a browser loads any page on your site, it first loads all selected fonts, including custom Adobe Fonts.
+If you have many different fonts, all of them must load behind the scenes before the page can appear in the browser.

-To optimize loading time, use web-safe fonts, which are fonts that most browsers and operating systems recognize.
-In the Style Editor, these fonts are web-safe:
+To optimize loading time even more, you can use web-safe fonts, which are fonts that most browsers and operating systems recognize.
+These fonts are web-safe: